Battery Backup Circuit: A Comprehensive Guide in Making One

 12V power supply with battery backup circuit

 We’ll use a 12V power supply to make a battery backup circuit for our first DIY project.
-When there are power-supply voltages, the load shifts to that main supply as the battery goes on automatic charging mode.
+When there are power-supply voltages, the load shifts to that main supply as the battery goes into automatic charging mode.
 However, when there’s no mains supply, the circuit will automatically shift the current load to the battery – a backup method.

 Materials to be prepared